JoseRoca/WinFBX/docs/Strings/CRegExp Class.md

 "7"<br>
 "M"

 You can combine a number of single characters to form a larger expression.
-For example, the following JScript regular expression is nothing more than an expression created by combining the single-character expressions 'a', '7', and 'M'.
+For example, the following regular expression is nothing more than an expression created by combining the single-character expressions 'a', '7', and 'M'.

 "a7M"